-You don’t need a larger group to have memorable trip.
-A great deal of my friends traveled in larger groups, but I opted to join one friend for this week long adventure.
+You don’t need a larger group to have a memorable trip.
+Plenty of my friends travelled in larger groups, but I opted to join one friend for this week long adventure.
 Bijan and I attend uni in two different states, so we don’t see each other as frequently as I do my other friends.
 Which means this trip had more than one purpose: acting like children and catching up in person.
 I cannot be certain if we had another person with us, our bonding experience would have been similar.

 It’s Tempting to Forget a Budget